Intel Ignite: Markus Bohl On Startups Shaping the Future of Computing*

 Third, I have been a builder basically all my life and have seen and experienced many situations similar to those faced by our portfolio founders.
 Even before Intel Ignite, I was helping other founders on their boards or through mentoring.
 It’s my passion to help founders, and I made it my mission to help them avoid at least some of the mistakes most first-time founders will inevitably make.

 Last but not least, I believe Intel Ignite is very different from other corporate startup programs and designed “the right way,” completely with my own founder DNA and soul.
 It’s very founder-friendly, doesn’t charge a fee or take equity, and the north star of our program is the success of “our” startups.
 In short, we thrive when they thrive.
 As a proxy, we measure this, especially by looking at the fundraising success of our portfolio companies.
-How much funding did they have coming into the program, and how much funding were they able to raise in the 12, 18, 24 months afterwards?
+How much funding did they have coming into the program, and how much funding were they able to raise in the 12, 18, and 24 months afterward?

 What Excites You About the Future of Computing?